radekg/terraform-provisioner-ansible/README.md

 ## Installation

 [Prebuilt releases are available on GitHub](https://github.com/radekg/terraform-provisioner-ansible/releases).
-Download a release for your version and place it in `~/.terraform.d/plugins` directory.
+Download a release for the version you require and place it in `~/.terraform.d/plugins` directory, as [documented here](https://www.terraform.io/docs/plugins/basics.html).

 ## Arguments